Tuesday 28th July – Thursday 13th August 2020

 Leaving Sershul we will drive slowly towards the city of Yushu stopping to visit the Vairocana Monastery and the world’s largest yak wool tent on the way.
 We will enjoy a sunset photography session at the giant Mani Stone Wall in Yushu before we enjoy a final dinner in the city.

 Our Tibetan Sichuan photography tour ends this afternoon at Chengdu airport, following a flight from Yushu.

 South East Tibet Expedition Tour Report 2018

 The inaugural Wild Images South East Tibet expedition was a journey to explore some the last corners of Tibetan culture in western China.
 Its path followed the original Sichuan Tibet highway from Chengdu to Lhasa.
-Over the course of the expedition our guests were to witness some of the more extraordinary practices of the Tibetan […]View Full Report
+Over the course of the expedition our guests were to witness some of the more extraordinary practices of the Tibetan […]View Report